Automattic/woocommerce-services/readme.txt

 8. Checking on the health of WooCommerce Services

 == Changelog ==

+= 1.1.0 =
+* Fetch service schemas earlier - fix bug where no shipping methods displayed
+* Fix bug related to tracking Terms of Service acceptance too early
+* Display label number relative to order instead of ID
+* Clear shipping rates cache when shipping settings change
+* Ensure only the Jetpack connection owner can accept the Terms of Service
+* Better visiblity into which shipping services are selected
+* Add hint for first shipping method instance configuration

 = 1.0.0 =
 * Improve logging for rates request errors